 A pinch of Methi dana (Fenugreek Seeds)

-1 medium Tomato (I grate it to attain the pulp)
+1 medium Tomato (I grate it to attain the puree)

 Salt to taste

 ½ tsp Red Chili Powder (adjust to taste)

 1½ C Water

 ½ – 1 tsp Amchur/ Amchoor (Dry Mango Powder)